sage-code/maj/README.md

 One distinctive aspect of Maj are the way words are created.

-* Maj do not use diacritics in words;
 * Maj do not use digraphs in words;
 * Maj has root words and composite words;
 * Maj root words are very short;